-- provided by a range of different contributors – from suppliers themselves to graphic artists and even customers
+- Delivered by a range of different contributors – from suppliers themselves to graphic designers and potentially customers

-- accessed by various different creatives – from your in-house designers to external agencies
+- Accessible to various creative teams – from in-house designers to external agencies.

-- used and distributed on a growing number of platforms – like your e-commerce site, app, customer communications, social media, printed materials and more
+- Used and distributed on a growing number of platforms – such as your e-commerce site, app, customer communications, social media, print materials, and more.

-- cropped and versioned for different uses – for example, hero images, thumbnails, cutouts etc
+- Cropped and adapted for different applications – for example, hero images, thumbnails, crops, and so on.

 As you can see, this starts to paint a complex web of interactions between your people, platforms and digital assets.
 Without appropriate oversight and governance of these assets – and associated processes – your content supply chain can descend into chaos.
 And that can cost your business time, money, and competitive edge.

-Of course, there are different types of DAM and levels of sophistication in how they’re used.
-There are more advanced uses at the cutting edge of DAM in retail and wholesale – including customer service, legal compliance, and content orchestration.
+Of course, there are different types of DAM systems and levels of sophistication in how they can be deployed.
+There are more advanced applications at the intersection of DAM in retail and wholesale, including customer service, legal compliance, and content orchestration.

 How do PIM and DAM work together?